 - word of mouth.

 We actually will need more than 20,000 people to take part, because not everyone will pass the criteria, complete the online questionnaire or return a saliva sample.
-We need as many as possible!
+We need as many patients as possible!

 I have some ideas for recruitment, who do I contact?